kolibril13/plywood-gallery/README.md

 Every single cell run will create a new entery in the plywood gallery, so running cell A and cell B  in the order AABABB will also display the cells in the order AABABB and no previous cells will be overwritten.
 This behaviour can be also used to have an visual version control system of your notebook execution history.
-This is nothing else then a visual notebook execution history and therefore can be used as a version control systems about how your plots and graphics evolve over the preparation process.
+This is nothing else than a visual notebook execution history and therefore can be used as a version control systems about how your plots and graphics evolve over the preparation process.

 There is no "replace plywood gallery entery" yet, but might be implemented in future, that would render AABABB to AB.